ThePhantomPig791/titan-shifter-megapack-docs/docs/misc/titan_stealing.md

 That same configuration option also lets you restrict titans to one per player.

+[Titan Stacking](./stacking.md) is also in the pack, which can only come into effect when Stealing is enabled.

 <iframe width="1273" height="716" src="https://www.youtube.com/embed/xrdra8QFP-c" title="A video demonstrating Titan Stealing and unique titans" frameborder="1080" allow="clipboard-write; web-share" allowfullscreen></iframe>